sjruby/tic-tac-toe-client/README.md

 Link to game:https: //sjruby.github.io/tic-tac-toe-client/

 ##Technologies used:
+  Ajax to interact with the bakend serve jQuery to manipulate the DOM to communicate with the user/ mointor user clicks Javascript to determine when user has won or lost a game/ calculate game stats HTML/Bootstrap CSS to make rejder the game baord.

 ## User Stories
 1. As a tic-tac-toe expert, I want the page to tell me if O or X won